 16. Financial Forecast

-If a business has been in operation for a period of time, the previous years’ balance sheets and income statements are required, preferably for the past two or three years.
+If a business has been in operation for some time, the previous years’ balance sheets and income statements are required, preferably for the past two or three years.

 (a) Opening Balance Sheet